 When investing in impact-resistant windows, you will be purchasing windows designed to withstand the forces of nature.
 The window is constructed of impact-resistant glass mounted within a heavy-duty frame.
 This frame is then securely anchored within the window’s interior frame.

 The material used for impact-resistant frames can be vinyl, wood, metal or a blending of these materials.
 There is usually an additive or strengthener, such as steel, added to the frame as an additional reinforcement factor.
 Hurricane resistant windows provide protection by using a combination of impact-resistant glass coupled with reinforced frames and a sturdy anchoring system.

 Types of Shatter-resistant Glazing

 Impact-resistant windowpanes also have the added sturdiness of glazing.

-Laminated glazing windows are constructed using two panes of glass with an inner impact-resistant membrane situated between the panes.
+Laminated glazing windows are constructed using double paned glass with an inner impact-resistant membrane situated between the panes.
 The glazing film is available in assorted tint colors that also work to regulate UV rays and lessen the chance of fading due to the sun.
 With the membrane in place, if the window is impacted by debris traveling at a high speed, it will be able to withstand the trauma.
 The glass itself may shatter, but it will not become airborne due to the membrane that will hold the shattered pieces within the frame.

 The membrane also deters the entry of water or wind into the interior.
 High winds are especially dangerous since once they enter the home, they need a way to exit.
 As the pressure inside the home increases, if there are no exits for the wind, it will result in blown out walls, doors, and the removal of the roof.

 The second option is an impact-resistant film placed over each pane of glass.
 While not as sturdy as the membrane option, it does help keep shards of broken glass in place should the window shatter.
-How well the window film functions, depends on the stability of the window glazing and the frame.
+How well the window film functions, depends on the stability of the window glazing and the window frame.

 An added bonus to impact-resistant windows is the extra security for your home.
 With the window’s ability to withstand multiple hits without shattering, the durable window becomes a deterrent for potential intruders.